Joanne Douglas

 One Little Earth, Founder & Board President

 Debra served as vice president of the Fairmount Park Commission for over a decade, where she drafted the city’s first park protection ordinance and successfully led negotiations to save threatened green spaces and historic buildings.
-She also chaired the Land Use & Planning committee of Philadelphia's Commission on Parks & Recreation.
-Debra co-hosted the television show Greenworks for Pennsylvania, teaches courses and workshops on conservation law, and writes for numerous academic and popular publications on a wide variety of environmental topics.
-(Click here to see selected publications.)
+She went on to chair the Land Use & Planning committee of Philadelphia's Commission on Parks & Recreation.
+Debra co-hosted the television show Greenworks for Pennsylvania and has published articles in numerous academic and popular publications.

 In 2017, Debra co-founded the Philadelphia Environmental Film Festival, bringing hundreds of top-notch new shorts and feature films to the region during the festival’s 5-year run.

-Debra is a judge for the prestigious Green Earth book awards, which selects the best environmental kids' books published each year.
-She also serves as Editor for a new line of nature-themed books, an exciting alliance between One Little Earth and indie publisher The Little Press.
+Debra is a judge for the prestigious Green Earth book awards, which selects the best environmental books for young people published each year.
+She also serves as an editor at woman-owned, independent publisher The Little Press for a new line of nature-themed children's books.

-She is on the Tinicum Conservancy board of trustees; WeConserve PA policy council; Natural Lands’ President’s Advisory Council; and Bridlewild Trails Association board, among others.
-Recently, Debra was presented with PennFuture's Lifetime Achievement in Conservation award.
+Debra was honored to receive the Woman of Lifetime Achievement in Conservation award from the statewide organization, PennFuture.
+She is on Tinicum Conservancy's board of trustees; WeConserve PA's policy council; Natural Lands’ President’s Advisory Council; and the Bridlewild Trails Association board, among others.

 “Spring is nature's way of saying, 'Let's party!’”